Meera-Mohanan/Professional-README-Generator/Develop/README.md

-# Professional README Generator
+# SVG Logo Maker
   ![MIT license](https://img.shields.io/badge/license-MIT-blue)
   ## Description

-Command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
+The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.

   ## Table of Contents